1995 NIRSA National Soccer Championship

 The 1995 NIRSA national soccer championship was the 2nd NIRSA National Soccer Championships, the annual national championships for United States-based, collegiate club soccer teams organized by NIRSA.
-It took place at Georgia Southern University in Statesboro, Georgia from Thursday, November 16 to Saturday, November 18, 1995.
+It took place at The University of Texas at Austin from Thursday, November 16 to Saturday, November 18, 1995.
 Notably, this is the first tournament that added the open division for the men and women.

 Overview

 Men's championship

 In the finals, hosts Texas would face Kansas State.
 Prior to this, in the group stage, both teams would win all three of their games.
 Texas would defeat Ohio State 5-0 in their opener, then Grand Valley State 7-0, and finally Colorado 2-0 while Kansas State defeated Tulane via forfeit, then reigning champions Purdue 4-1, and finally Xavier 5-2.

 In the knockout round, Texas would concede their first goal of the tournament in a 8–1 win over Xavier while Kansas State would remain tied 1–1 with Oregon after regulation and overtime, meaning a penalty shootout was required.
 Kansas State would win the shootout 5–3 and advance to the semifinals to face Ohio State.
 In the semifinals, Texas would defeat reigning champions, Purdue, 2–0 while Kansas State would once again require overtime after a 0–0 draw with Ohio State.
 In overtime, Kansas State would score and advance to the finals against hosts Texas.
 In the finals, Texas would defeat Kansas State 5–0 and claim their first national title.
 Texas' Peter Narvarte would be named the tournament's MVP.